-- (a) The applicant may amend the application to clarify or limit, but not to broaden, the identification of goods and/or services. - (b)(1) If the declaration or verification of an application under § 2.33 is unsigned or signed by the wrong party, the applicant may submit a substitute verification or declaration under § 2.20. - (2) If the declaration or verification of a statement of use under § 2.88, or a request for extension of time to file a statement of use under § 2.89, is unsigned or signed by the wrong party, the applicant must submit a substitute verification before the expiration of the statutory deadline for filing the statement of use. - (c) The applicant may amend the dates of use, provided that the applicant supports the amendment with an affidavit or declaration under § 2.20, except that the following amendments are not permitted: - (1) In an application under section 1(a) of the Act, the applicant may not amend the application to specify a date of use that is subsequent to the filing date of the application; - (2) In an application under section 1(b) of the Act, after filing a statement of use under § 2.88, the applicant may not amend the statement of use to specify a date of use that is subsequent to the expiration of the deadline for filing the statement of use. - (d) The applicant may amend the application to correct the name of the applicant, if there is a mistake in the manner in which the name of the applicant is set out in the application.
-The amendment must be supported by an affidavit or declaration under § 2.20, signed by the applicant.
+- (a) The applicant may amend the application to clarify or limit, but not to broaden, the identification of goods and/or services or the description of the nature of the collective membership organization. - (b)(1) If the verified statement in an application under § 2.33 is unsigned or signed by the wrong party, the applicant may submit a substitute verification. - (2) If the verified statement in a statement of use under § 2.88, or a request for extension of time to file a statement of use under § 2.89, is unsigned or signed by the wrong party, the applicant must submit a substitute verification before the expiration of the statutory deadline for filing the statement of use. - (c) The applicant may amend the dates of use, provided that the amendment is verified, except that the following amendments are not permitted: - (1) In an application under section 1(a) of the Act, the applicant may not amend the application to specify a date of use that is subsequent to the filing date of the application; - (2) In an application under section 1(b) of the Act, after filing a statement of use under § 2.88, the applicant may not amend the statement of use to specify a date of use that is subsequent to the expiration of the deadline for filing the statement of use. - (d) The applicant may amend the application to correct the name of the applicant, if there is a mistake in the manner in which the name of the applicant is set out in the application.
+The amendment must be verified.
 However, the application cannot be amended to set forth a different entity as the applicant.
-An application filed in the name of an entity that did not own the mark as of the filing date of the application is void.
+An application filed in the name of an entity that did not own the mark as of the filing date of the application is void. - (e) An amendment that would materially alter the certification statement specified in § 2.45(a)(4)(i)(A) or (a)(4)(ii)(A) will not be permitted.

 [30 FR 13193, Oct.
 16, 1965, as amended at 54 FR 37592, Sept.
 11, 1989; 64 FR 48900, Sept.
 8, 1999, effective Oct.
-30, 1999]
+30, 1999; 80 FR 33170, June 11, 2015, effective July 11, 2015]